SebekGie/odin-recipes/README.md

 # OdinProject No1
-This is a first project that proof my basic html skills.
+This is a first project that will proof my html skills.